 Be Gentle with Yourself!

 In this video instruction, Phakchok Rinpoche uses a casual expression to make a profound point about practice.
-Here, in a teaching in Taiwan, he responds to a student’s question about thoughts arising during four foundations practice sessions.
-Rinpoche advises the student to look at the thought as it arises: look at the thought and then rest.
+Here, during a teaching in Taiwan, he responds to a student’s question about thoughts arising during four foundations practice sessions.
+Rinpoche advises the student to look at the thought as it arises.
+Look at the thought and then rest.
 Always try to be gentle with yourself.

-Rinpoche here teaches in English and there is audio translation into Chinese.
+Rinpoche here teaches in English and there is an audio translation into Chinese.

 Understand Our Own Character

-We need to understand, however, that practice is never “right” in the beginning.
+However, practice is never “right” in the beginning.
+If we expect immediate results, we create stress.
+We can relax!
 Instead, Rinpoche explains, we can learn to accept trial and error.
 That’s why we call it “practice!”
 And we must keep trying, but gently!

-We need to learn to be gentle with ourselves as we begin our meditation practice.
-We are like newborn babies and we need to approach practice carefully.
+We learn to be gentle with ourselves as we begin our meditation practice.
+We are like newborn babies and we thus approach practice carefully.
 If we approach our practice gently, then we will want to meditate.
-If we are hard on ourselves, however, we will lose our interest very quickly.
+But if we are hard on ourselves, we will lose our interest very quickly.

-Start slowly and we need to give ourselves inspirational advice: mini pep talks.
-We need to boost our own confidence.
+Start slowly and give ourselves inspirational advice: mini pep talks.
+We kindly boost our own confidence.
 Please don’t make the mistake of reading sutras about great bodhisattvas and expect to immediately copy their behavior.
 Of course, great bodhisattvas can give away their limbs or perform major austerities.
-They are bodhisattvas!
+They are well-trained bodhisattvas!
 That means that they have practiced for many lifetimes.
-But we should know that we are just beginners.
+But we know that we are just beginners.
 We should not expect to be able to copy their actions immediately.

 Be Gentle and Aspire to Improve

 Yes, it is wonderful to be inspired by these great beings.
-Yet, we need to accept where we are right now.
+Yet, we patiently accept where we are right now.
 Eventually, if we commit to practice, we will be able to perform like the bodhisattvas.
 They all began where we begin.
 Accept that, and accept the fact that we will improve slowly and gently.
 But don’t be so slow and lazy that you don’t make any progress!
+As we practice self-reflection we will know how to maintain a balance.
 Enjoy and relax with your practice.
-Don’t be too uptight.
+Don’t be too uptight!

-And when we enjoy your practice, others will automatically see that and appreciate our presence.
+And when we enjoy our practice, others will automatically see that and appreciate our presence.
 That’s how we can then encourage others to practice every day.